CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 StayHealthy, Inc. is now expanding into the medical monitoring market and needs a ${\color{red}new\ medical\ patient\ monitoring\ system\ for\ hospitals}$ that monitors a patient's vital signs using <u><i>proprietary</i></u> medical monitoring devices built by StayHealthy, Inc.

-[!NOTE]
-MonitorMe will be the new medical patient monitoring system for hospitals
+- MonitorMe will be the new medical patient monitoring system for hospitals

 ### MonitorMe requirements